janiveer/PACBook/README.md

 # PACBook

-Linguistic pre-processing for XML documentation
+PACBook is a suite of pre-processing tools for working with XML documentation.
+It deals with two inter-related areas:

+1. Translating documents;

+2. The linguistic consequences of transclusion and / or conditional profiling.

 ## Prerequisites